 - Mobile Bar Association (Woman Lawyers Section/Bench & Bar Committee/Law Day Committee)

-- Mobile Bar Foundation (Board of Directors)
+- Mobile Bar Foundation (former President and Board Member)

 - American Bar Association (Litigation Section/Corporate Counsel Committee/Woman Advocate Committee)